return to homepage

 The molecule, NCl3, has a trigonal pyramid shape.
 The nitrogen is at the top of the pyramid.
 The central nitrogen atom has an octet with 3 pairs of electrons used for the three N-Cl bonds and the other two electrons in a lone pair.

-Pladoh Models of Electron-pair Geometries and of Molecules
+Models of Electron-pair Geometries & Molecules

 Materials list

-Pladoh™, 2 cans Use 2 different colors of Pladoh™ Note: If you do not have access to Pladoh you can substitute marshmallows, gum drops, styrofoam balls or similar materials.
+If you do not want to use Pladoh you can substitute marshmallows, gum drops, styrofoam balls or similar materials.

 toothpicks return to top

 Open a can of Playdoh and remove a piece that is about one inch in diameter.
 Roll the Playdoh around between the palms of you hands, making a circular motion with your palms.
 The lump will gradually roll into a sphere.
-Repeat this process to make a total of 16 Play-doh spheres of this color .
+Repeat this process to make a total of 10 Play-doh spheres of this color .

 Make a model of the linear geometry of electron groups around a central atom. return to top